solana-labs/solana/book/src/leader-rotation.md

 again.

-No inconsistency can exist because every validator that is voting with the cluster has skipped 100 and 101 when its root reaches 102.
-The duration of the *leader schedule offset* has a direct relationship to the likelihood of a cluster inconsistency state.
-If the *leader schedule offset* is 6 standard deviations longer than the median partition time, then the likelihood of a partition longer than the offset is 1 in 1 million.
+No inconsistency can exist because every validator that is voting with the cluster has skipped 100 and 101 when its root passes 102.
+All validators, regardless of voting pattern, would be committing to a root that is either 102, or a descendant of 102.
+The duration of the leader schedule offset has a direct relationship to the likelihood of a cluster inconsistency state.
+If the leader schedule offset is 6 standard deviations longer than the median partition time, then the likelihood of a partition longer than the offset is 1 in 1 million.

 ### Leader Schedule Rotation with Epoch Sized Partitions.